edmundsapi-preprod/edmundsapi-preprod.github.com/api-documentation/overview/index.md

 ### Available Resources
 {% include themes/twitter/api_overview/table_available_api.html %}

-Although access to these APIs is _free_, their _availability to developers_ varies based on the **access tier** to which the developer belongs.
-We currently offer _three access tiers_:
+Although access to these APIs is _free_, their availability to developers_ varies based on the **access tier** to which the developer belongs.
+We currently offer  _four access tiers_:

 * **EXPLORATORY**: All developers and companies start exploring here.
-* **ENHANCED**: Increased rate limit to start building your application..
+* **ENHANCED**: Increased rate limit to start building your application.
-* **PROFESSIONAL**: Increased rate limits to help your application grow..
+* **PROFESSIONAL**: Increased rate limits to help your application grow.
 * **PARTNERS**: Developers working with Edmunds.com on strategic products and applications that include the Edmunds.com data and content.
-If you’d like to become an Edmunds API Partner, please contact us.
+If you’d like to become an Edmunds API Partner, please <a href="https://tier3.wufoo.com/forms/q8wdmmf0iah3h4/" onclick="window.open(this.href,  null, 'height=1155, width=680, toolbar=0, location=0, status=1, scrollbars=1, resizable=1'); return false">contact us </a>.

 Regardless of access tier, all developers using the Edmunds API need to **read** and **agree** to our [Terms of Service](/terms_of_service/).<a name='sec-8'> </a>